Nicole Engisch

 Overview

-Nicole advises and represents clients in government enforcement actions, internal investigations, corporate compliance, and intellectual property litigation and other complex civil litigation.
+Nicole advises and represents clients in government enforcement actions, internal investigations, corporate compliance, white-collar crime, and complex civil litigation.

 As a state court trial judge, Nicole presided over thousands of cases, including noteworthy criminal jury trials and evidentiary hearings.
-As a federal prosecutor, Nicole successfully prosecuted and tried some of the largest and highest profile cases filed in federal court in Minnesota.
-She focused on fraud and other economic crimes and led dozens of multi-agency investigations.
+As a federal prosecutor, Nicole successfully investigated, prosecuted and tried some of the largest and highest profile white collar crime cases filed in federal court in Minnesota.
 She has significant trial and appellate experience.

 Nicole has extensive experience leading and managing teams and in effective crisis management.
 At the Department of Justice (DOJ), she served as the First Assistant U.S. Attorney, Chief of the Criminal Division, and Counsel to the U.S. Attorney.